p4 resolve

 Running

-on the open file.
+p4 syncinstead of runningp4 submiton the open file.
 Nothing is copied into the client workspace; instead, the file is scheduled for resolve.
-(The only benefit of scheduling files for resolve withp4 sync
+(The only benefit of scheduling files for resolve withp4 syncinstead of a failed submit is that the submit will not fail).When

-is run with no file arguments, it operates on all files in the client workspace that have been scheduled for resolve. - If translation errors occur during integrations between
+p4 resolveis run with no file arguments, it operates on all files in the client workspace that have been scheduled for resolve. - If translation errors occur during integrations between

-files, the most likely cause is the presence of non-ASCII characters in thetext
+textandunicodefiles, the most likely cause is the presence of non-ASCII characters in thetextfile.
+Either remove the non-ASCII characters from the file before integration, or setP4CHARSETtoutf8and attempt the merge again.